 The objective of the nanosatellite project is to provide hands-on experience to students in the design, construction, and control of complete satellite systems that will ultimately serve as the basis for a variety of space experiments.
 The first satellite in the series is called OUFTI-1: it is a CubeSat, which is a cube with a size of 10x10x10 cm and a weight of at most 1,33 kilogram.

-OUFTI-1 has been selected for the phase 1 of the new ESA program "Fly Your Satellite!".
-If the project goes succesfully through the three phases of the program, OUFTI-1 could be launched in the second half of 2014.
+OUFTI-1 has been selected for the Phases 1 & 2 of the new ESA program "Fly Your Satellite!".
+If the project goes successfully through the three phases of the program, OUFTI-1 could be launched in 2015.

 You can also follow us on Facebook!